d-velop/dvelop-sdk-node/CONTRIBUTING.md

 > ```npm run prepare```

-Runs a lerna bootstrap command.
+Runs a bootstrap command.
 This is triggered by the [npm lifecycle](https://www.npmjs.com/package/npm-lifecycle) when doing a ```npm i``` an should usually never get executed on its own.

 </br>